 Saquinavir can cause serious, life-threatening side effects.
-These include heart rhythm problems and liver problems.
+These include heart rhythm problems and worsening liver problems in people with pre-existing liver problems or a history of alcoholism.

 Contact your health care provider right away if you have any of the following symptoms that may signal heart rhythm problems: